JaKooLit/Ubuntu-Hyprland/README.md

 > [!IMPORTANT]
 > install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.

+### 💥 💥  UNINSTALL SCRIPT / Removal of Config Files
+- 11 March 2025, due to popular request, created a guided `uninstall.sh` script.
+USE this with caution as it may render your system unstable.
+- I will not be responsible if your system breaks
+- The best still to revert to previous state of your system is via timeshift of snapper

 > [!NOTE]
 > Main reason why I have not included an uninstallation script is simple.
 Some packages maybe already installed on your system by default.
 If I create an uninstall script with packages that I have set to install, you may end up a unrecoverable system.